core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following extensions compared to {{Section 3.2.1 of RFC8613}}.

-* If the group uses (also) the group mode, the 'alg_aead' element of the 'info' array takes the value of Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+* If the group uses (also) the group mode, the 'alg_aead' element of the 'info' array takes the value of Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-enc-alg}}).

 * If the group uses only the pairwise mode, the 'alg_aead' element of the 'info' array takes the value of AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}).